 Caveats about Sheltering Assets on the FAFSA

 Sheltering an asset may require selling the asset, which can result in capital gains.
-For example, contributions to 529 plans must be made in cash, so moving money from an UGMA or UTMA account to a custodial 529 plan may require liquidating the UGMA or UTMA account.
+For example, contributions to 529 plans must be made in cash, so moving money from a UGMA or UTMA account to a custodial 529 plan may require liquidating the UGMA or UTMA account.

 Capital gains during the base year will count as income on the FAFSA and CSS Profile.
 One workaround is to offset the capital gains with losses.
 Another option is to realize the capital gains prior to the base year for the FAFSA (e.g., prior to January 1 of the sophomore year in high school).

-College financial aid administrators may question if the applicant’s income tax return show a lot of interest and dividends during the base year, but no assets are reported on the FAFSA.
+College financial aid administrators may question if the applicant’s income tax return shows a lot of interest and dividends during the base year, but no assets are reported on the FAFSA.
 Some financial aid administrators will infer a ballpark figure for the assets based on the interest and dividends and question if the reported assets are much lower than this figure.
 The applicant should be prepared to address these questions by providing documentation of the change in assets, such as showing how the assets were used to pay down debt.

 Distributions from a non-reportable asset may need to be reported as income on the FAFSA.
 For example, a tax-free return of contributions from a Roth IRA must be reported as untaxed income on a subsequent year’s FAFSA.
 If the student will graduate in four years, then distributions on or after January 1 of the sophomore year in college will not affect eligibility for need-based financial aid.
 Another option is to wait until after graduation to take a tax-free return of contributions to pay down debt.